krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 [05/Dec/2022:18:41:59 +0100] [GET /examples/filtering/ HTTP/1.0] [200] [1058 ms] [http-nio-8081-exec-1]
 ```

-Let's load the JFR to m viewer and look at the flame graph of a whole application:
+Let's load the JFR into my viewer and look at the flame graph of the whole application:
 ([HTML](/assets/async-demos/filtering-1.html){:target="_blank"})

 ![alt text](/assets/async-demos/filtering-1.png "flames")

-It's hard to guess from that why some requests are slower than the others.
+It's hard to guess why some requests are slower than others.
 We can see two different
 methods executed at the top of the flame graph:

 - ```matrixMultiplySlow()```
 - ```matrixMultiplyFaster()```

 We cannot conclude from that which one is responsible for worse latency.
-Let's add filters to that
-graph to understand latency of second request from pasted access log:
+Let's add filters to that graph to understand the latency of the second request from pasted access log:

 ```
 [05/Dec/2022:18:41:57 +0100] [GET /examples/filtering/ HTTP/1.0] [200] [2779 ms] [http-nio-8081-exec-5]